 - You understand that this is not a yoga therapist training program

-Over the years Barbara practiced and attended workshops in Iyengar Yoga and Ashtanga Vinyasa Yoga.
+Barbara Coley started practising yoga in 1992.
 However, her practice and understanding of yoga changed and deepened considerably when in 2006, she attended a 10-week training program in India with her teachers and mentors A. G. Mohan and Indra Mohan of Svastha Yoga & Ayurveda.

-This was a very transformative period in Barbara’s life during which, she was struggling with low mood; this opportunity to commence her studies in yoga and in particular, yoga psychology, on a deeper level started her on a journey of self-discovery and healing.
-It was at this time that yoga became an integral part of her life and with the support and encouragement of Indra Mohan, she was inspired to the share the practice with others on her return to New Zealand.
+This was a very transformative period in Barbara’s life, during which she was struggling with low mood.
+The opportunity to commence her studies in yoga and in particular, yoga psychology, started her on a journey of self-discovery and healing.